Alexander Romero

-Alexander "Zander" Cruz Romero-Yakubik (born September 14, 2004) is a professional footballer who plays as a midfielder for the USL Championship club Las Vegas Lights FC.
+Alexander "Zander" Cruz Romero-Yakubik (born September 24, 2004) is a professional footballer who plays as a midfielder for the USL Championship club Las Vegas Lights FC.
 Born in the United States, he represents El Salvador at youth level.

 Early life

 Romero was born in Henderson, Nevada, United States to a Salvadoran father and an American mother in 2004, and lived there until he joined the U.S. Soccer Development Academy in California in eighth grade.
 He played in the academies of Minnesota United, Real Salt Lake, and Los Angeles FC during his youth career.

 He attended four high schools, and graduated from Bonita High School in La Verne, California.

 Club career

 Las Vegas Lights FC

 Romero was signed to the Las Vegas Lights FC USL Academy for the 2022 USL Championship season, and subsequently returned for the 2023 season.
-He made professional debut as part of the Lights' roster on April 6, 2022.
+He made his professional debut as part of the Lights' roster on April 6, 2022.
 Lights assistant coach Enrique Duran described Romero as "very aggressive and a player with good technical ability.
 He has this energy".

 In the 2024 USL Championship season, Romero has had four appearances as a substitute, and 0 starts.